discrete-notes/discrete-notes.github.io/_posts/2020-11-13-rake-and-compress.md

 Consider the following algorithm:

 		Compute the labeling.
 		For each label, compute indepedentely of 3-coloring of the nodes of the paths of this label.
 		The nodes that are not in a path are given color 1.
 		(Now every node has a label $l$ and a color $c$.)
 		For label i from h to 1:
 			For color c from 1 to 3:
-				The nodes that have label i and color c color choose a color in [1,2,3] among the colors not already chose by their neighbors.
+				The nodes that have label i and color c color choose a color in [1,2,3]
+				among the colors not already chosen
+				by their neighbors.

 If the algorithm succeeds then it is clear it provides a 3-coloring in time
 $O(\log n)$.
 What is left to prove is that it does not block at some point: there